Theoderich von Treyden

+He founded the Order of the Brothers of the Sword (Fratres Milicie Christi) in 1202.

-Theoderich was killed by Estonians at the Battle of Lyndanisse.
+Theoderich sided with King Waldemar II of Denmark and was killed by Estonians at the Battle of Lyndanisse.
 After his death, the title "Bishop of Estonia" was no longer used, being temporarily replaced by the "Bishop of Leal" before the Estonian territory was divided into several dioceses.

-What little is known about Theoderich's life, is recorded in several contemporary documents and the Chronicle of Henry of Livonia.
+What little is known about Theoderich's life, is recorded in several contemporary documents and the Livonian Chronicle of Henry.